jendave/roll-table-importer/README.md

 * Import text files (new lines are table entries)
 * Import CSV files (first column treated as roll hits)
 * Import from JSON (a few different structures to suite needs, easy to generate from scripts)
-* Generate NPCs with ChatGPT and import them into foundry!

-Reddit.

----

 #### NOTE